 - Weakness in the arms and legs, clumsiness or wobbliness, and difficulty walking

 - Difficulty talking

-If brain stem glioma is diagnosed, relieving symptoms and side effects remains an important part of care and treatment.
+If brain stem glioma is diagnosed, relieving symptoms remains an important part of care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with the health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.